llmhyy/tls_atack/rnn_model/readme.md

 ## Getting Started

 With a Python 3 environment, install the dependencies from `requirements.txt`
 ```
 pip install -r requirements.txt
 ```

-Execute the following possible commands:

-_Basic_
+For training a enw model, this is a sample code:
 ```
-python main.py -f 'features.csv'
+python main.py -e 100 -t ../new_traffic -f ../new_traffic/extracted_features/features_tls_2019-03-01_11-06-12.csv
 ```
-_Complete_
+For re-training an existing model, this is a sample code
 ```
-python main.py -f 'features.csv' -n 1 -e 100 -s 'results/expt999'
+python main.py -e 100 -t ../new_traffic -f ../new_traffic/extracted_features/features_tls_2019-03-01_11-06-12.csv -m ../new_traffic/trained_rnn/expt_2019-03-09_22-22-35/model/rnnmodel_2019-03-09_22-22-35.h5
 ```

 Required arguments:
+* -t: Input top-level directory of the traffic module containing extracted features
-* -f: Directory of feature file to be used for model training
+* -f: Input directory path of feature file to be used

 Optional arguments:
-* -n : Normalization options for features (default=1)
 * -e : Number of epoch for training (default=100)
 * -s : Flag for saving visualization plots.
-If not specified, the plots will be displayed
+If not specified, the plots will be displayed (default=True)
-* -m : Directory of existing model to be used for training
+* -m : Input directory of existing model to be used for training

 Normalization options:
 1. Normalize each sample independently into unit vectors